zzonyo/trust-docs-test/source/index.html.md

 API Key Permission: Read

-Only update when order transaction or cancellation.
+Only update when order is in transaction or cancellation.
 Order transaction update is in tick by tick mode, which means, if a taker’s order matches with multiple maker’s orders, the simultaneous multiple trades will be disseminated one by one.
-But, the update sequence of the multiple trades, may not be exactly same with the sequence of the transactions made.
-Also, if an order is auto cancelled immediately just after its partial fills, for example a typical IOC order, this channel would be possibly disseminate the cancellation update first prior to the trade. <br>
+But the update sequence of the multiple trades, may not be exactly the same as the sequence of the transactions made.
+Also, if an order is auto cancelled immediately just after its partial fills, for example a typical IOC order, this channel would possibly disseminate the cancellation update first prior to the trade. <br>

 If user willing to receive order updates in exact same sequence with the original happening, it is recommended to subscribe order update channel orders#${symbol}.<br>